xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES
 ---------------------------------
-   -- bug (keith)  Fix model group per model default is not rendering correctly -- bug (keith)  Fix cant rename objects
+   -- bug (scott)  Dont persist some not useful FPP connect settings -- bug (dkulp)  Fix xLights does not handle system audio device change on OSX -- bug (dkulp)  Remove non-functioning scroll bars on layout -- bug (keith)  Fix model group per model default is not rendering correctly -- bug (keith)  Fix cant rename objects
-   -- bug (scott)  Dont persist some not useful FPP connect settings -- bug (keith)  Fix xSchedule not reading FSEQ correctly -- bug (keith)  Fix erroneous check sequence warning if a group is in All Previews -- enh (keith)  Exclude faces not used in a sequence from the package sequence file -- bug (dkulp)  Fix xLights does not handle system audio device change on OSX -- bug (dkulp)  Remove non-functioning scroll bars on layout 2019.02 January 2, 2019
+   -- bug (keith)  Fix xSchedule not reading FSEQ correctly -- bug (keith)  Fix erroneous check sequence warning if a group is in All Previews -- enh (keith)  Exclude faces not used in a sequence from the package sequence file -- enh (keith)  Add a 2D value curve generator 2019.02 January 2, 2019
    -- enh (keith)  Add xSchedule test mode
    -- bug (keith)  Fix 3D undo crash and loss of objects